-If you are satisfied with your kick design, you have also to be happy with your bass.
+If you are satisfied with your kick design (Read our Kick Process article here), you have now to be happy with your bass.
 Psy-Trance is clearly a matter of perfect glue between these 2 elements.
 Like for the kick design, it can takes years to achieve a real professional psy-trance bass sound.
 And as for the kick, the best way is to fix the sound of your bass at an early stage of sound design and not at mixing or mastering stage.

 "designing a psy-trance bass is the number one challenge."

 For serious psy-trance producers, bass is as relevant as kick design.
 And sometimes when you are a bit lazy or with hard deadlines, you will prefer to work with some bass audio samples.
 But you will have to deal with the audio process, by the way.

 Of course, there are plenty of software synths for designing a psy-trance bass and endless possibilities to achieve a good result, depending on what kind of bass sound you want to make.
 Do you want it mono or stereo? dark vibe or fullon vibe? progpsy ambiance?
 This is fully related to the mood of your track but the only thing which will never change is the chain process, if you want to sound "pro".